jingyaogong/minimind/README_en.md

 > MiniMind optimization trends during the Agentic RL training stage

 Here I'll also briefly mention the `rollout_engine`.
 The so-called "training-inference separation" means decoupling **parameter updates** and **trajectory rollout**: the training side handles policy optimization, while the rollout side handles high-throughput sampling.
 From the top level, they uniformly present as "give me a prompt, I'll return rollout results; after training is done, sync the new weights back."
 Therefore, the training script doesn't need to care whether the underlying implementation is local `generate` or a remote `inference` engine.
+Note that the current implementation is still **synchronous** (sample a batch, then update), not yet asynchronous training with a pure rollout buffer.

 ![rl-structure](./images/rl-structure.jpg)